priviaa-ai/Priviawaitlist/README.md

-  # Privia Waitlist v0 (Copy)
+  # Privia Waitlist

-  This is a code bundle for Privia Waitlist v0 (Copy).
-The original project is available at https://www.figma.com/design/J4iJpkonNq8RmxcrcFNZCl/Privia-Waitlist-v0--Copy-.
+  This is a code bundle for Privia Waitlist.

   ## Running the code